stencila/stencila/README.md

 **Simultaneously editing the same document in different formats**

 Here, a Stencila `Article` has previously been saved to disk as a CRDT in `main.sta`.
-Then, the `sync` command of the CLI is used to simultaneously synchronize the CRDT with three files, in three different formats currently supported in `v2`: [JATS XML](https://github.com/stencila/stencila/blob/main/docs/reference/formats/jats.md), [JSON](https://github.com/stencila/stencila/blob/main/docs/reference/formats/json.md), and [Markdown](https://github.com/stencila/stencila/blob/main/docs/reference/formats/markdown.md).
+Then, the `sync` command of the `stencila` CLI is used to simultaneously synchronize the CRDT with three files, in three different formats currently supported in `v2`: [JATS XML](https://github.com/stencila/stencila/blob/main/docs/reference/formats/jats.md), [JSON](https://github.com/stencila/stencila/blob/main/docs/reference/formats/json.md), and [Markdown](https://github.com/stencila/stencila/blob/main/docs/reference/formats/markdown.md).
 Changes made in one file (here, in VSCode) are merged into the in-memory CRDT and written to the other files.

 You'd probably never want to do this just by yourself.
 But this demo illustrates how Stencila `v2` will be enable collaboration _across formats_ on the same document.
 Any particular format (e.g. Markdown, LaTeX, Word) is just one of the potential user interfaces to a document.